cloudentity/ce-samples-ios-apps/simple-pkce/README.md

  Optionally, in Auth Settings under the General tab turn on 'Enforce PKCE for all clients'.
  ![turn on Enforce PKCE for all clients](img/enforce_all.png?raw=true.png)

  Copy the Client ID, token endpoint, and authorization endpoints from the OAuth tab.
 Then set the redirect URI.
-The redirect URI should include your custom URL scheme and the reverse DNS string for your domain and application name.
-This is important to ensure uniqueness.
+The redirect URI should include your custom URL scheme and the reverse DNS string for your domain and application name to ensure uniqueness.
 ![set application redirect_uri](img/redirect_uri.png?raw=true.png)

  In the sample iOS application, the identifier is set to 'com.example.simple-pkce' and the scheme is set to 'oauth' as shown in the next section.
 Therefore, in your workspace client application set the redirect URI to 'oauth://com.example.simple-pkce'.
 In a real application choose an appropirate scheme and reverse DNS string.